xtendui/xtendui/src/gatsby/markdown/hidden/tests/slider.md

 Test on deactivation should not have xt-grab and xt-jump.

-Test in wrap disabled on second demo.
+Test in `self.wrap` on responsive.

 <demo>
   <demoinline src="demos/components/slider/nooverflow">